MyPsyche™ Logo

 Will our sessions be confidential?

 I am professionally committed to protecting your confidentiality and privacy and adhere to the ethical framework of the BACP.
-I would never disclose any details of our sessions outside of my professional responsibilities.
+I will not disclose any details of our sessions outside of my professional responsibilities.

 How long will I need to have counselling for?